Divyagit77/MQTT-Pub-Subs/README.md

 HiveMQ MQTT Python Client
 ================================

-This document describes the source code for the `HiveMQ <broker.hivemq.com>`_ MQTT Python client library, which implements versions 5.0, 3.1.1, and 3.1 of the MQTT protocol.
+This document describes the source code for the `HiveMQ <broker.hivemq.com>`_ MQTT Python client library.

 This code provides a client class which enable applications to connect to an `MQTT broker to publish messages, and to subscribe to topics and receive published messages.
-It also provides some helper functions to make publishing one off messages to an MQTT server very straightforward.

 It supports Python 2.7.9+ or 3.6+.